Conduct of a civil trial before the court

 During this period, lawyers must present their requests and their arguments (called means) in a named entry conclusions.
 The conclusions must be accompanied by supporting documents.

 The first conclusions of the plaintiff are the summons to court.
-Then, the conclusions are prepared in turn by you and your opponent.
+After that, the conclusions are prepared in turn by you and your opponent.

 At the beginning of the pre-trial stage, it is up to the defendant to respond to the subpoena by preparing its initial findings.

-You and your opponent must exchange all your documents and hand them over to the court: that is the principle of contradictory.
+You and your opponent must exchange all your documents and send them to the court: that is the principle of contradictory.
 All the documents and findings shall be communicated electronically, by the lawyers, at graft of the court.

-A judge, called pretrial judge, is responsible for ensuring that your procedure runs smoothly.
+A judge, called pretrial judge, shall have the task of ensuring that the procedure is carried out properly.
 Checks the folder during status hearings.

-At status hearings, the judge shall check that the exchange of pleadings and exhibits between you and your opponent takes place within the time limits set by the Council.
-For example, it may require a party to provide its findings within a set time limit, close the case without a party's findings or cancel the case if it does not comply with its requests.
+At status hearings, the judge shall check that the exchange of pleadings and exhibits between you and your opponent within the time limits set by the Council.
+It may, for example, require a party to provide its findings within a set time limit, close the case without a party's findings or cancel the case if its requests are not complied with.

 Please note

-you have the opportunity to make certain requests to the pretrial judge.
-For example, you can ask for an expert opinion or ask the judge to order the other party to provide certain documents.
+You have the opportunity to make certain requests to the pretrial judge.
+For example, you can ask for an expert opinion, or you can ask the judge to order the other party to provide documents.

 The duration of the pretrial depends on the number of conclusions you exchange with your opponent, the timing set by the pretrial judge, the nature and difficulty of your case.